-Administrations could establish mechanisms to periodically update (e.g. every few years) the parameters characterizingz the synchronisation framework which require agreements among licensees.
-Such updates may be necessary to cope with evolving technology and market requirements (e.g. with reference to latency and DL / UL ratio requirements and advances in semi-synchronised operation).
-The arrival of new networks should be handled with special care to ensure the continued operation of the established synchronisation framework.
+Licensees may seek to periodically update (e.g. every five years) the characterisingsynchronisation framework.
+Such updates may be necessary to adapt to evolving technology and market requirements (e.g. latency and DL / UL ratio requirements and advances in semi-synchronised operation).

-In case of incumbent MFCN systems, Administrations might consider consolidating those systems in specific portions of the 3400-3800 MHz band.
-Such measures will facilitate unsynchronised operation between new 5G networks and existing MFCN networks by reducing the number of geographic and spectrum “boundaries”, (see ECC Report 287).
+Administrations might consider consolidating similar systems together in specific portions of the 3400-3800 MHz band.
+Such measures will facilitate unsynchronised operation between nationwide 5G networks and other types of networks by reducing the number of geographic and spectrum “boundaries” (see ECC Report 287).

 In case of regional / local assignments, Administrations might consider defining stable borders and coexistence conditions at those borders.
-Such measures will facilitate unsynchronised operation between networks not in the same area e.g. based on approaches defined in ECC-Rec (15)01 [4].
+Such measures will facilitate unsynchronised operation between networks not in the same area e.g. based on approaches defined in ECC Recommendation (15)01 [4].

 Conclusions